-11.1.3 Master faders
+11.1.4 Master faders

-Any playback fader on the console can be assigned to be a master fader, which allow you to set the overall intensity of various areas of the console.
-Different types of master fader are available:
+In the top left hand corner of the console are the master faders which allow you to set the overall intensity of various areas of the console.

 - Grand Master controls the intensity of all output from the console. - Swop and Flash masters control intensity of the swop/flash buttons - Preset master controls intensity of the preset faders - Playback master controls intensity of all playbacks.